 3. You will be asked how you identify and what your submission medium/s are, and you will be given an opportunity to explain in more detail about your submitted work/s and an overview of your practice.
 All of the questions in the second half of the form are not compulsory, but will be useful supporting information to help us review your application - so we recommend you answer as much of this part of the form in as much detail as possible.

 3. Once you have completed all parts of the form, please ensure you have fully read and understand the terms and conditions.
 You will be required to validate your understanding through a check box at the end of the form, and amendments to the form cannot be made once submitted.

-4. Once you have validated your understanding of the terms and clicked submit, the next page will contain a Drop Box link for you to upload your supporting images, and a PayPal link to make your application donation.
+4. Once you have validated your understanding of the terms and clicked submit, the next page will contain a Drop Box link for you to upload your supporting images (maximum of 2 per artwork), and a PayPal link to make your application donation.
 It is crucial that after submitting the form you upload your images to the Drop Box, as without them we will not be able to take your application further and will not have time to chase this up during the selection process.
 It is your responsibility to ensure this is done.
+Please only send images of the submitted work.
 If you encounter any issues with this part of the application please contact us via our email straight away.
 All submitted images must be titled appropriately, with your full name, work title and year made.

 5. Once you have made your submission, you will receive an email confirmation via the email provided in the application form.
 We have tried to make each part of the application as clear and simple to complete as possible, but as ever, if you have any questions or need any help with any part of this process we are happy to provide it!